Marmalade-NG/marmalade-ng/doc/source/policy-royalty.rst

 The policy have to be initialized at token creation with a receiver account and a royalty fixed rate.

-In this policy the rate is defitively fixed and can't be changed in the future.
-This comfort the investors that the creator won't change the rules in the future.
+In this policy, the rate is definitively fixed and can't be changed in the future.
+This comforts the investors that the creator won't change the rules in the future.

 The royalty is paid in the same currency as used during the sale.